Multi-unit Assignment under Dichotomous Preferences: Three Efficient Solutions

 \begin{example}[Multivalued CCE differs from EPO]Table \ref{tab:example1} shows the different outcomes that our three solutions produce for a problem with $n=6$, $m=3$, and $(R,q)$ given in subtable \ref{tab:r1.1}.
 The CCE utilities are written in brackets in subtable \ref{tab:r1.2} because there are CCE that support utility profiles between $(2.4,1.4,1)$ and $(2.25,2,1)$ with $0 \leq p_\gamma \leq \frac{4}{9}$.
-This multiplicity is interesting: the competitive solution is always unique in the corresponding utility profile in Fisher markets and also in the more general Eisenberg-Gale markets (\citealp{jain2010}, p.87).
+This multiplicity is interesting: the competitive solution is always unique in the corresponding utility profile in Fisher markets (\citealp{jain2010}, p.87).
 It is also problematic, as there is no obvious selection from the CCE. \end{example}

-Any CCE in example 1 gives one unit of object $\alpha$ to agent $f$.
+Any CCE in Example 1 gives one unit of object $\alpha$ to agent $f$.
 This implies that there are no CCE prices that support the EPO outcome and thus is a strong argument against this solution, as competitive equilibria are considered ``{\it essentially the description of perfect justice}'' \citep{arnsperger1994}, and the base of Dworkin's ``{\it equality of resources}'' \citep{dworkin1981}.
-The EPO solution is therefore not ideal, as expected.
+In consequence, the EPO solution is not ideal.
 But interestingly, the ES solution can also produce outcomes that cannot be supported as a CCE.

 \begin{example}[ES differs from CCE] I show this using a MAP with $n=9$, $m=6$, and $(R,q)$ given in subtable \ref{tab:r2.1}.
 Note that in the single-unit case (Theorem 1 in BM04), the ES is always supported by competitive prices. \end{example}